 Ability to work and effectively

-communicate with administrators, staff, agencies,
+communicate with administrators, staff, agencies, medical

-medical providers, young children and families.
+providers, students and their families.

-independently when given a variety of responsibilities
+self-directedness and initiative when given a variety of

-and assigned tasks.
+responsibilities and assigned tasks.

 Ability to make decisions and